EGR Past events

 How does a non-medically trained individual respond when life support no longer supports life?
 Using her own real life example, Deborah brings the audience on her journey as she learned to navigate the complexities of the medical world in order to honor her husband’s choices regarding medical care at end-of-life.

 A disappearing arctic ice cap.
 Rising oceans.
 Once in a century floods are occurring annually, even as deserts expand.
 Plastic and chemicals cover the seas and lands.
 Pollinating bees are disappearing as agriculture defends the chemicals that kill them.
 Tropical diseases are migrating north into temperate zones that are warming to greet new species of mosquitos.
 Some say we are living in an “Anthropocene Epoch” where humans rather than natural forces are transforming the planet.
 Does bioethics have anything useful to say?
-Dr. Miles will explore the history and future directions for bioethics.
-This talk is based on a collaboration with Susan Craddock, PhD.
+Dr. Miles explored the history and future directions for bioethics.
+This talk was based on a collaboration with Susan Craddock, PhD.

 “Moral hazard” is a term familiar in economics and business ethics that illuminates why rational parties sometimes choose decisions with bad moral outcomes without necessarily intending to behave selfishly or immorally.
 The term is not generally used in medical ethics.
 Decision makers such as parents and physicians generally do not use the concept or the word in evaluating ethical dilemmas.
 They may not even be aware of the precise nature of the moral hazard problem they are experiencing, beyond a general concern for the patient’s seemingly excessive burden.
 Our seminar will bring the language and logic of moral hazard to pediatrics.
 The concept reminds us that decision makers in this context are often not the primary party affected by their decisions.
 It appraises the full scope of risk at issue when decision makers decide on behalf of others and leads us to separate, respect, and prioritize the interests of affected parties.